-ST1b Goal: Ensure that Davis Bacon Act wage rules apply to all assistance agreements made with funds appropriated under the 2022 Capitalization Grant.
+ST1b Goal: Ensure that Davis Bacon Act wage rules apply to all assistance agreements made with funds appropriated under the 2023 Capitalization Grant.

 ST1c Goal: Ensure that all American Iron and Steel requirements (AIS) as set forth in the current Capitalization Grant are met.
-Work to implement the Buy America Build America Act requirements.
+Ensure that all Build America, Buy America requirements as set forth in the Capitalization Grant are met for equivalency projects.